Alice-Rez/Calli-Shop/README.md

 - all forms have implemented basic validation

+- order pages contain custom stepper, that is showing in which stage of order is user currently (in future there is a plan to add possibility to click on step number and go directly to that step)

 - user can go back in the order without necessity to fill the data once again

 - at the end, user can see the summary of the whole order (where is also written, which name and for what calligraphy was added - if added) and "send it"